dry-rb/dry-rb.org/source/gems/dry-validation/basics/macros.html.md

 ### confirmation

-Use it when another value under key with a `_confirmation` prefix is expected to be equal.
+Use confirmation to assert that an identical value in the sample is mapped to the same key suffixed with `_confirmation`.

 ``` ruby
 Dry::Validation.Schema do